 If the scoreboard account which is designated for use by the WTI is anything other than “scoreboard2” with the default password (also “scoreboard2”), update the wtiscoreboardaccount=xxx and the wtiscoreboardpassword=yyy entries to contain the correct scoreboard account/password values.
 (See IMPORTANT NOTE, above.)

-If the WTI is running on a different machine from where the PC2 server is running, then in the [client] section, change the default server=localhost:50002 entry to contain the IP address of the PC2 server machine (instead of “localhost”).
+If the WTI server is running on a different machine from where the PC2 server is running, then in the [client] section, change the default server=localhost:50002 entry to contain the IP address of the PC2 server machine (instead of “localhost”).
 If the PC2 server was started on a different port than the default (50002), update the port value in the [client] section server= entry as well.

-If the WTI webserver should listen for team browser connections on some port other than the default (8080), update the wtiport= entry in the [server] section to contain the desired port number.
+If the WTI server should listen for team browser connections on some port other than the default (8080), update the wtiport= entry in the [server] section to contain the desired port number.

+If the WTI server is running on a machine with a private IP (for example, behind a NAT firewall), add an entry to the WTI pc2v9.ini file of the form wtiOverridePublicIP=w.x.y.z, where w.x.y.z is the public-facing IP address of the WTI server (that is, the IP address to which team browser sessions will initially connect).
+This is necessary to ensure that connections following the initial contact by the browser will be directed by the WTI client code running in the browser to the correct (publicly-visible) IP address of the WTI server.

 Starting the WTI